 - Attorney of the Day Project

-Volunteer attorneys meet with litigants at the Courthouse one afternoon a week to provide help and make referrals.
-Every Thursday starting at 1:30 PM in room 134 of the Shelby County Courthouse, volunteer attorneys meet with walk-in clients and provide advice, counsel, referrals and sometimes extended services if needed.
+Every Thursday starting at 1:30 PM in room 134 of the Judge D’Army Bailey Courthouse at 140 Adams Avenue, volunteer attorneys meet with pro se litigants and provide advice, counsel and referrals.
 Paralegals and students provide supportive services at this clinic.
 Click here to learn more.

 - Saturday Legal Clinic